 The Promised Neverland Season 2 Release Date: When will it premiere?

 ‘The Promised Neverland’ season 1 premiered on January 10, 2019 and with a total of 12 episodes, came to an end on March 29, 2019.
 After its rousing success from the first season, there is no reason why the creators of the anime would hold themselves back from coming out with a new one.
 And that’s why soon after the first season was over, an official announcement regarding the second season was made.
-While the final dates have not been announced yet, according to Kotaku, ‘The Promised Neverland’ season 2 will premiere sometime in 2020.
+While the final dates have not been announced yet, it has been confirmed that ‘The Promised Neverland’ season 2 will premiere sometime in October 2020.

 The Promised Neverland English Dub:

 Far away from the main city, there exists an orphanage that is surrounded by dense forests and has a grand gated entrance.
 In the year 2045, Emma is one of the 38 orphans who reside in the Grace Field House with a motherly figure referred to as “Mama”.
 These kids get everything from proper clean clothes to fresh food and from games to a lot of love from their “Mama” whose real name is Isabella.
 The orphans can do pretty much anything and everything with their time except for venturing out too far away from the grounds of the home.

 But all good things come to an end and every once in a while, one of the orphans is adopted by a family outside.
 All the kids say their goodbyes and hope for a better life outside the house.
 But one day when Emma notices that one of the adopted children has left her favorite stuffed toy behind, she decides to follow her to the gates of the home along with Norman.
 This is when they discover the secrets that this orphanage holds and also, they realize that their “Mama” is not as motherly as she seems to be.
 A cruel fate awaits them and they must now race against time to survive the wrath of the evil “Mama” and her satanic intentions.